British artist Turnbull mellows with posthumous show

 "We happen to be interested in the contemporary and modern, particularly the outdoors stuff, so we were naturally led to Turnbull," the duke said.

-Cavendish, the 12th Duke of Devonshire, recently sold a rare Raphael drawing for a record 29.7 million pounds through Sotheby's auctioneers, of which he is deputy chairman.
+Cavendish, the 12th Duke of Devonshire, recently sold a rare Raphael drawing for a record 29.7 million pounds ($44.7 million)through Sotheby's auctioneers, of which he is deputy chairman.
 The funds from the sale were expected to go towards the upkeep of the Chatsworth estate.

 The Duke said he reluctantly let go of the piece and had no plans to sell anything else from his collection.